 Adding Variety by Collaborating with a Registered Dietitian

 This can be the trickiest part of the re-calibration of your restaurant menu, but it doesn’t have to be.
 If you review your current menu items, chances are, you can begin to swap out individual ingredients for healthier options and create an entirely new category for the customer who is considering calorie counts.

 But in the case this becomes confusing or you just don’t have time to do the research, this is where a Registered Dietitian can come in handy.
 A dietitian is well-versed in all things nutrition while your chef is trained on everything culinary.
-With this winning combo, there’s no such things as too many cooks in the kitchen.
-Matter of fact, many restaurants are opting to hire an in-house dietitian in order to address customer concerns, offer nutrition information and help with the changes on their restaurant menus that lower calorie counts while maintaining flavor and functionality.
+With this winning combo, there are no such things as too many cooks in the kitchen.
+Matter of fact, many restaurants are opting to hire an in-house dietitian in order to address customer concerns, offer nutrition information and help with the changes on their restaurant menus that lower-calorie counts while maintaining flavor and functionality.

-If a staff R.D. is not within your budget, we may have an option that’s appealing.
-At MenuCalc, we offer the combination of menu-labeling software with the option of utilizing our in-house dietitian to collaborate on menu item changes.
-This allows for you to always remain on trend, reduce the total calories in your food items, and be up to date on your nutritional information offerings on your restaurant menu without breaking your budget.
+If a staff R.D. can’t fit into your budget, we may have an option that’s just as appealing.
+At MenuCalc, we offer the combination of menu-labeling software with the option of utilizing our in-house dietitian.
+We offer this option so you can collaborate on menu item changes, remain on trend, and reduce the total calories in your food items, Now, your restaurant menu’s nutritional information stays up to date without breaking your budget.